Muhammad Jamiruddin Sircar: Early life

-Sircar was born to Moulvi Ali Baksh and Begum Fakhrunnessa in Panchagarh in north Bengal.
-He obtained his M.A and LL.B degrees from the University of Dhaka and joined the bar to practice law in 1960.
+Sircar was born on 1 December 1931 to a Bengali family of Muslim Sircars in the village of Nayabari in Tetulia, Jalpaiguri district, Bengal Presidency (now in Panchagarh District, Bangladesh).
+He was the son of jotedar Moulvi Ali Baksh and stay-at-home mother Begum Fakhrunnessa.
+He obtained his Bachelor of Arts (Honours) and Master of Arts degrees in History from the University of Dhaka.
+Later he got an LL.B degree from the University of Dhaka and joined the bar to practice law in 1960.
 He left for London in 1961 for the degree of Barrister-at-Law and was admitted and called to the Bar by the Honourable Society of Lincoln's Inn, to practice law as a member of the English Bar as well as Commonwealth Countries Bar.